 |Reservations Recommended March 1 – November 30||Reservations Recommended April - October||First come, first served only|

-This is the largest and most popular campsite accommodating both tent and smaller RV trailers.
-Located right next to Market Plaza, it’s an easy walk to restaurants, shops and the shuttle bus stop.
+This is the largest and most popular campground which accommodates both tents and smaller RV trailers.
+Located right next to Market Plaza on the south rim, it’s an easy walk to restaurants, shops and the shuttle bus stop.

-While the campground is open on a first-come, first-serve basis year round it’s highly recommended that you make a reservation when visiting in the summer months.
-During that time the camping sites are typically filled up by noon.
+While the campground is open all year on a first-come, first-serve basis, it’s highly recommended that you make a reservation when visiting in the summer months.
+During that time the camping sites are typically filled by noon.

-There are no electric hookups here, but coin operated showers and laundry facilities are available.
+There are no electric hookups at Mather Campground, but coin-operated showers and laundry facilities are available.

 Trailer Village is the most RV friendly campground in the Grand Canyon.
 There is no tent camping here because each of the sites is paved and modified to fit motorhomes up to 50ft long.
 There are electric hookups, Cable TV, water and sewage hookups as well as a dump station (closed during winter) and shower and laundry facilities.